ymich9963/swavgen/README.md

 A simple tool to generate different wave types using different encodings and saving them in WAVE (.wav) format with no external dependencies!
 Uses a variety of features of the WAVE audio file format.
 The ideal end of the project is to implement most of the WAVE formats listed in the [IANA WAVE and AVI Codec Registries](https://www.iana.org/assignments/wave-avi-codec-registry/wave-avi-codec-registry.xhtml).
 It implements a small bunch of basic DSP concepts such as sampling, encoding, and wave generation.

 ## Features
-- Sine, Square, Triangle, Saw wave outputs.
+- Sine, Square, Triangle, Saw, and Random wave outputs.
     - Digitally created versions and approximated versions using additive synthesis.
+    - Random wave type uses a pseudo-random data generation method.
 - Supported encodings,
     - IEEE float 32/64-bit.
     - PCM signed/unsigned 8/16/24/32-bit.